ssusnic/Machine-Learning-Doodle-Recognition/README.md

 ## Part 2: Getting Data

-In this part, we load three datasets (car, fish and snowman) and split them into training and test data.

-Updates:

-`main.js`
-- added routines for opening and loading datasets

-`ui.js`
-- no changes

-`cnn.js`
+Tasks:
-- created a new CNN class for implementing a Convolutional Neural Network model
+- creating a new CNN class for implementing a Convolutional Neural Network model
+- loading three datasets (car, fish and snowman)
-- added function for splitting dataset into training and test data
+- splitting datasets into training and test data
+- shuffling data

 ## Part 3: Building the Model

-In this part, we build a Convolutional Neural Network (CNN) model for image classification.

-Updates:

-`main.js`
-- minor changes

-`ui.js`
-- no changes

-`cnn.js`
+Tasks:
-- added code for creating a Convolutional Neural Network (CNN) model
+- creating a sequential CNN model
+- adding layers to the model
+- compiling the model

 ## Part 4: Training the Model

-In this part, we train, test and evaluate the Convolutional Neural Network (CNN) model.
-Additionally, we plot graphs of the model's Loss and Accuracy during training.

-Updates:

-`main.js`
+Tasks:
+- fetching batches of data
-- added logic for starting and executing the training in the main loop
+- training, testing and evaluating the model
-- added actions that must be performed on clicking "Train More" button

-`ui.js`
-- created bitmaps for displaying loss and accuracy graphs
+- plotting graphs of the model loss and accuracy during training
-- created "Train More" button with the corresponding trigger function
-- added function for plotting graphs

-`cnn.js`
-- defined CNN parameters
-- added function for executing the training loop
-- added function for fetching Training Batch
-- added function for fetching Test Batch

 ## Part 5: Predicting Samples

-Coming soon...
+Tasks:
+- fetching batches of samples
+- predicting fetched samples

 ## Part 6: Drawing Doodles

-Coming soon...
+Tasks:
+- creating a new Painter class to allow users to draw their own doodles with the mouse
+- defining painting objects: drawing area, bitmaps, pencil
+- adding a function for drawing a smooth line between two points using quadratic curves

 ## Part 7: Recognizing Doodles

-Coming soon...
+Tasks:
+- resizing doodle drawing to the required size of 28x28
+- normalizing array of pixels before passing it as the input of the CNN model
+- predicting doodle

 ## Part 8: Adding More Doodle Categories

-Coming soon...
+Tasks:
+- adding 10 doodle categories